 This hearty breakfast stir fry fits both mornings.
 The recipe is an explosion of tastes and textures but it’s also ready in about 20 minutes, so you don’t have to wait for the weekend to prepare it.

-What is a breakfast skillet?
+What is it called a breakfast skillet?

 This hearty breakfast choice is a meal in one pan.
 At restaurants, it’s often cooked in a cast iron skillet and features a combination of normal breakfast foods, such as hash browns, bacon, eggs and cheese all cooked and served in one dish.